 Cons of using NFC Tags:

-- Cannot be place on some metallic surfaces, causes interference with the reader
+• Cannot be placed on some metallic surfaces, causes interference with the reader

 QR Codes